-- Bit 2 Checksum Failure: A checksum analysis of memory does not yield the expected result. - Bit 3 Weight Blocked: The weight data does not change appreciably over a defined period.
-The assumption is that all scales have drift and noise from the environment, a nonchanging condition would indicate that the scale is not moving as expected because it is either blocked or is not responding to the MCU (under conditions when there are no proactive diagnostics available to discover the root cause). - Bit 4 Load Cell / Sensor Comm Failure: Many MT products contain "Smart" or networked load cells which operate independently from the MCU.
-This bit changes state when one or more sensors fail to respond to the MCU. - Bit 5 Customer-Defined Overload: The weight is equal to or greater than a "customerprogrammed" limit either on the scale or individual sensor's capacity (in a multisensor system).
-Overload is a conditional limit but in many cases can lead to catastrophic errors such as mechanical breakage or personal injury - Bit 6 Customer-Defined Under load: The weight is under the "customer-programmed" limit on the scale / sensor (under zero but still within A/D range) - Bit 7 Network Failure: On multi-cell networks indicates failure of the entire network.
-No Cells are responding - Bit 8 Zero Out of Range: A control system, or an operator attempts a zero command and the device does not accept the command because the weight is outside of the specified (setup) limits or the weights and measures limits.
-This typically occurs when the user inadvertently attempts to zero the scale when the object being measured has not been removed. - Bit 9 Symmetry errors: TraxDSP function that detects significant errors between load cells and their peers. - Bit 10 Temperature error normal range: Many sensors and scales include sensors for temperature compensation of the weight value.
-These sensors can also indicate that the weight value is outside of acceptable tolerances and either the weight value could be affected or the components could prematurely fall (in extreme cases) - Bit 11 Weights and Measures failure: An algorithm in the sensor or scale detects that the product is no longer in compliance with weights and measures regulations - Bit 12 Incompatible Device Detected: A non-matching MT device or a foreign device is attached to the system. - Bit 13 Test Mode: This bit is set to 1 when the device is in a mode in which live data is replaced with special test data. - Bit 14 Temperature error operation range: This bit is set to 1 when at least one loadcell has a temperature outside the rated operation temperature range - Bit 15 LC parameters block checksum error: This bit is set to 1 if a checksum error occurs with the loadcell parameters block.
+period.
+The assumption is that all scales have drift and noise from the environment, a non-changing condition would indicate that the scale is not moving as expected because it is either blocked or is not responding to the MCU (under conditions when there are no proactive diagnostics available to discover the root cause).
+Bit 4 Load Cell / Sensor Comm Failure : Many MT products contain "Smart" or networked load cells which operate independently from the MCU.
+This bit changes state when one or more sensors fail to respond to the MCU.
+Bit 5 Customer-Defined Overload : The weight is equal to or greater than a "customer-programmed" limit either on the scale or individual sensor's capacity (in a multi-sensor system).
+Overload is a conditional limit but in many cases can lead to catastrophic errors such as mechanical breakage or personal injury Bit 6 Customer-Defined Under load: The weight is under the "customer-configured" limit on the scale / sensor (under zero but still within A/D range) Bit 7 Network Failure : On multi-cell networks indicates failure of the entire network.
+No Cells are responding Bit 8 Zero Out of Range : A control system, or an operator attempts a zero command and the device does not accept the command because the weight is outside of the specified (setup) limits or the weights and measures limits.
+This typically occurs when the user inadvertently attempts to zero the scale when the object being measured has not been removed.
+Bit 9 Symmetry errors : TraxDSP function that detects significant errors between load cells and their peers.
+Bit 10 Significant Temperature Alarm : Many sensors and scales include sensors for temperature compensation of the weight value.
+These sensors can also indicate that the weight value is outside of acceptable tolerances and either the weight value could be affected or the components could prematurely fail (in extreme cases) Bit 11 Weights and Measures failure: An algorithm in the sensor or scale detects that the product is no longer in compliance with weights and measures regulations.
+This is a conditional setting in the indicator / sensor and must be disabled in automated systems.
+This bit can be used to identify the following conditions. • OIML / HB44 Overcapacity +9e • OIML Under Capacity -20d • X10 Bit 12 Incompatible Device Detected : A non-matching MT device or a foreign device is attached to the system.
+Bit 13 Test Mode : This bit is set to 1 when the device is in a mode in which live data is replaced with special test data.
+Bit 14 Temperature error operation range: This bit is set to 1 when at least one loadcell has a temperature outside the rated operation temperature range Bit 15 Unused at this time (always 0).